electricimp/Usb/README.md

 Request endpoint with given address.
 The function creates new a endpoint if it was not cached.
-Return null if there is no enpoint with such address
+Return null if there is no endpoint with such address

 | Parameter 	 | Data Type | Default | Description |
 | -------------- | --------- | ------- | ----------- |